-Glutaraldehyde is potentially effective against a wide variety of micro-organisms including gram positive and negative bacteria, fungi (yeasts and moulds), biofilms and viruses.
+Glutaraldehyde is potentially effective against a wide variety of micro-organisms including gram positive and negative bacteria, sulphate reducing bacteria, fungi (yeasts and moulds), algae and biofilms,.
 The microbes are killed faster at higher concentrations, higher temperatures and higher pH.
 The efficacy is also enhanced by longer contact time.
-Sufficient effectiveness against bacteria was demonstrated, but further studies are needed to demonstrate the effectiveness against fungi, bacterial spores, mycobacteria and viruses at the intended use concentrations for product authorisation.
-Similarly, efficacy against biofilms was not demonstrated for the intended use concentrations and should be proven at product authorisation.
+Sufficient effectiveness against bacteria was demonstrated, but further studies are needed to demonstrate the effectiveness against fungi, bacterial spores and mycobacteria at the intended use concentrations for product authorisation.
+Similarly, efficacy against algae and biofilms was not demonstrated for the intended use concentrations and should be proven at product authorisation.